Welcome to the PuzzleNation Blog 2018 Holiday Gift Guide!

 We’re so excited to be bringing you our biggest ever gift guide!
 There are so many tremendously fun and puzzly products to share with you this year.
 We just might be your one-stop shop for all things puzzly!

-Maybe you’re looking for one kind of puzzle, like Colossal Grab-a-Pencil Book of Logic Problems ($10.50) or the Fill-In Value Pack ($8.95).
-Or perhaps you like some variety in your solving, and you’d prefer the Stocking Stuffer Pack ($9), complete with pencils to keep you puzzling, or the Super Grab-a-Pencil Pocket Puzzle 4-Pack ($24.50).
-Or you’d like to unwind with their Coloring Book 4-Pack ($17.95) and sip some coffee from a vibrant Word Nerd mug ($9.50).
+Maybe you’re looking for one kind of puzzle, like their Logic Problems Spectacular ($8.99) or some variety with the Mammoth Grab A Pencil Book of Brain Boosters ($10.50).
+Or perhaps you’d like a little something extra, and you’d prefer the Signature Fill-Ins Puzzle Gift Set ($32.95), complete with pencils, coffee, and snacks to keep you puzzling, or the Signature Sudoku Puzzle Gift Set ($32.95).
+Or you want to unwind with their Flying Colors coloring book ($6.99) and sip some coffee from a snazzy I’d Rather Be Puzzling Travel Mug ($7.95).
 Either way, the folks at Penny Dell Puzzles have got you covered.

 And be sure to check out their deals on Facebook and Twitter throughout the holiday season.
-15% off all sorts of puzzle bundles and books!
+They’ve got bundles and discounts for days!

 And while we’re on the topic of puzzle books, some of the best constructors working today have released their own books for your perusal!
 And with New York Times and Los Angeles Times crosswords to their credit, you’re sure to find some quality puzzlers within these pages!